ShinyRice/citpass/README.md

 pass needs Bash, and Bash *is* bloat, to me and to other people.
 As this is written in C, obviously this doesn't depend on a particular shell.

-- I honestly don't think that a password manager needs to manage any sort of synchronization between systems.
+- I honestly don't think that a password manager needs to deal with any sort of synchronization between systems.
 Even if said synchronization is mostly delegated to a separate program, as many things in pass are.
 Well, folders *do* lend themselves to synchronizing with git, but in citpass' case, having a git repo for a single file/folder with one file doesn't make a lot of sense.